anmoljagetia/Flatabulous/README.md

 ![Flatabulous](http://i.imgur.com/6UciOOK.png)

 *Update* - I am looking for additional collaborators and maintainers to help me out with this.
-I have been keeping busy lately, and have been using Ubuntu sporadically, so it would be nice to ahve some help!
+I have been keeping busy lately, and have been using Ubuntu sporadically, so it would be nice to have some help!

 # Flatabulous